 Section on 3 - Contact details 3.1 Contracting Authority Name and address Department for Business, Energy & Industrial Strategy (BEIS), 1 Victoria Street, London SW1H 0ET 3.2 Buyer name Amelia Stroud 3.3 Buyer contact details Professionalservices@uksbs.co.uk 3.4 Maximum value of the Opportunity The maximum contract value including the option of Panel Chair is £114,000.00 excluding VAT.
 The post of Panel Chair has a maximum value of £38,000.00 excluding VAT per annum for each of the three years of the contract.
-The budget for the Electrical Engineer/Physicist panel member post is a maximum of £28,000.00 excluding VAT per annum for each of the three years of the contract.
-For the avoidance of doubt the contract value if successful for the post of Electrical Engineer/Physicist panel member with the additional role of Panel Chair not exceed £114,000.00 excluding VAT for the full duration of the contract.
+The budget for the Operational Researcher/Decision or Management scientist panel member post is a maximum of £28,000.00 excluding VAT per annum for each of the three years of the contract.
+For the avoidance of doubt the contract value if successful for the post of Operational Researcher/Decision or Management scientist panel member with the additional role of Panel Chair not exceed £114,000.00 excluding VAT for the full duration of the contract.
 However, there is not commitment to spend up to this amount.
-For the avoidance of doubt the contract value if successful for the post of Electrical Engineer/Physicist panel member shall not exceed £84,000.00 excluding VAT for the full duration of the contract.
+For the avoidance of doubt the contract value if successful for the post of Operational Researcher/Decision or Management scientist panel member shall not exceed £84,000.00 excluding VAT for the full duration of the contract.
 However, there is not commitment to spend up to this amount.
 3.5 Process for the submission of clarifications and Bids All correspondence shall be submitted within the Emptoris e-sourcing tool.
 Guidance Notes to support the use of Emptoris is available here .
 Please note submission of a Bid to any email address including the Buyer will result in the Bid not being considered.